Skip to Main Content

 If your field doesn't have a metadata standard (it may not be listed above) or if you just need a simpler system to keep track of data within your own lab, consider that there are three main types of metadata addressed by most standards:

-• descriptive: describes the resource for identification and discovery
+• Descriptive: describes the resource for identification and discovery

-• structural: how objects are related or put together
+• Structural: how objects are related or put together

-• administrative: creation date, file type, rights management
+• Administrative: creation date, file type, rights management

 Also consider this advice from the UK Data Archive [pdf]: